TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Board Evaluation

 To evaluate the state of the game, this is, to find how many points each player has, we use the `value/4` predicate, which receives the board state and size, and the player, and gives the number of green pyramids in the stacks controlled by the player.
-Besides counting the final scores of the players, this predicate is fundamental for the hard and dumb bots, since these bots are checking which are the best or worst moves, as we will explain later in this report.
+Besides counting the final scores of the players, this predicate is fundamental for the hard and dumb bots, since these bots are checking which are the best or worst moves, as we will explain in the next section.

 ```prolog
 value(Board, Player, Points,Size):-